roamingsaint/db-bridge/README.md

 ## Contributing

 Contributions welcome!
 Please open issues or pull requests.
-Make sure to follow the existing style and add tests for new features.
+Follow existing style and add tests for new features.

 ---